Is Joining a Warehouse Club Worth the Money?

-With the average price of food rising about 2% over the last year and understanding that grocery and household purchases are a growing part of your budget, you're wondering whether joining a warehouse club is worth the money.
+With the average price of food rising considerably over the last year and your grocery and household purchases becoming a growing part of your budget, you're wondering whether joining a warehouse club is worth the money.

 Why Warehouse Clubs?